-

 their understanding of the design process.

-Engineering Design and Development is a high school level course that is appropriate for 12th grade students.
+Engineering Design and Development is a high school level course that is appropriate for 11th and 12th grade students.

 Since the projects on which students work can vary with student interest and the curriculum focuses on problem